 \subsection{Reduced dynamics for factorized initial states}

 Assuming an initially factorized state $\rho_{SE}(0)=\rho_S(0)\otimes\rho_E(0)$, the reduced system state at time $t$ is given by

+where $\Gamma(t)\ge0$ is the decoherence function corresponding to the assumed bath model (for example, a thermal bath with known spectral density and temperature).
+Throughout this section, the null hypothesis is that the initial state is factorized,

-where $\Gamma(t)\ge 0$ is the decoherence function determined by the bath spectral density and temperature.
-Its explicit form is not required for our purposes; the only properties we use are that $\Gamma(0)=0$ and $e^{-\Gamma(t)}\in[0,1]$ for all $t$.
+the reduced system state $\rho_S(0)$ is fixed by the initial calibration, and the bath is completely characterized through the known decoherence function $\Gamma(t)$.
+Its explicit form is not required for our purposes; we use only that $\Gamma(0)=0$ and $e^{-\Gamma(t)}\in[0,1]$ for all $t$.

 Since $\langle\sigma_z\rangle(t)$ is constant under pure dephasing, we focus on a single transverse observable,

 From Eq.~\eqref{eq:dephasing-solution}, one obtains